11 Great Oral Storytelling Games for Adults

 I haven’t played this game yet.

-There are many storytelling card games designed to get a group to talk and have a good time together.
-This seems one of the better ones.
+Many storytelling card games are designed to get a group to talk and have a good time together.
+This seems to be one of the better ones.

-I like the idea of the storyteller starting with a line and then building the story from the questions others ask.
-Basically true improv.
+I like the idea of the storyteller starting with a line and building the story from the questions others ask.
+True improv.
 This kind of game usually works best in groups of 4-8 people.

 Rory’s Story Cubes